matiasinsaurralde/encproc/README.md

 - **Running Locally**: If you are running the engine locally, you may disable the authorization middleware in the source code for easier experimentation.
 - **Using a Remote Instance**: If you are experimenting with a running instance hosted by someone else, you will need to register a data stream with the engine.

-For detailed instructions on how to use this engine, please refer to the client-side repository.
+For detailed instructions on how to use this engine, please refer to the client-side repository [encproc-decryptor](https://github.com/collapsinghierarchy/encproc-decryptor).
 Below, we provide an overview of the API endpoints.

 ## API Endpoints